sfigg/commercialization-public/docset/customize/unattend/enablevolumecontrolwhilelocked-win7-microsoft-windows-audio-volumecontrolenablevolumecontrolwhilelocked.md

 ## Applies To

-For a list of the supported Windows® editions and architectures that this component supports, see [Microsoft-Windows-Audio-VolumeControl](microsoft-windows-audio-volumecontrol-win7-microsoft-windows-audio-volumecontrol.md).
+For a list of the supported Windows editions and architectures that this component supports, see [Microsoft-Windows-Audio-VolumeControl](microsoft-windows-audio-volumecontrol-win7-microsoft-windows-audio-volumecontrol.md).

 ## XML Example